stevesaliman/gradle-cobertura-plugin/README.md

 News
 ----
+If you are running Gradle 1.7+, you should probably upgrade to version 2.0 of this plugin.

-If you are running a version prior to Release 1.0.3, you should update to a newer version, as version 1.0.3 fixes a classpath issue that prevented reports from generating correctly on the first run after a "clean"
+If you are running a version of the plugin prior to Release 1.0.3, you should update to a newer version, as version 1.0.3 fixes a classpath issue that prevented reports from generating correctly on the first run after a "clean"

 Version 1.2.0 Adds support for Cobertura 2.0, which introduced some new features.
 Best among them are 2 new options, ```ignoreTrivial``` and